 39. Estimates shown in the graph below are based on the 2014 and 2018-based population projections.
 These suggest that increases will continue in the years up to 2038, with the population rising to between 463,000 and 470,000 by 203811.
-Our housing need calculation is derived from the standard methodology and its requirement to base it on 2014 based projections, but we recognise the 2018-based projections are different and we have a plan with the flexibility to provide for this additional growth.
+Our housing need calculation is derived from the standard methodology and its requirement to base it on 2014 based projections, and our targets reflect this, but we recognise the 2018-based projections are different and we have a plan with the flexibility to provide for this additional growth.